 Exercise 2: Draw the following mirrored ribbons.
 Start again with the S-line, which runs from top to bottom here (or from bottom to top if you like).
 Make sure that the sides are straight, otherwise the ribbon will appear convex.

 Sometimes a decorative ribbon is part of an emblem/brand, such as that of the famous English football club Liverpool.
 The decorative ribbon reads EST.1892.
 EST is the abbreviation of ‘established’ and means that the club was founded in 1892.
-Another example is the intricate logo/coat of arms of London’s South Bank University, which incorporates even more ribbons.
+Another example is the intricate logo/coat of arms of London’s South Bank University.

 Exercise 3: Design your own emblem with a decorative ribbon for something or someone that is important to you, for example a name, person, animal or club.

 EXTRA: The last exercise in this chapter is for drawing puzzlers.
 The next two ribbons twist around themselves and each other and there is no continuous S-line!
-In this case, it is useful to first draw two vertical guide lines so that the width remains the same everywhere.
-The example on the right is painted on brown cardboard.
+In this case, it is useful to first draw two vertical assisting lines so that the width remains the same everywhere.
+This example is painted with white, blue and orange acrylic paint on brown cardboard.
 In color, it is important that the ribbons have a clear front and back.